CSCfi/csc-user-guide/docs/apps/salmon.md

 ```
 !!!
 Note

-    Note that loading the biokit module will load a version of Salmon that comes with Trinity.
+    Note that loading the biokit module will load an older version of Salmon that comes with Trinity.
-    To use latest vesion of salmon, load salmon module instead.
+    To use latest vesion of Salmon, load salmon module instead.

 ## Manual